Twywell: Industrial history

 Iron ore was quarried in the area at various times between the 1880s and 1974.
 Some of the quarries also obtained clay for brick making in the early days and a limestone quarry operated between 1917 and 1943.

 The quarries which started first were on the east side of the village and gradually worked their way northwards.
 They were small-scale workings and it is not clear when they began.
 However, it is known that they were in operation by 1884.
 There was also a brick works; closed by 1892.
 The ore was taken to the railway east of Twywell Station by a cable-worked tramway of an unknown gauge (possibly 4 foot or 2 foot).
-The quarries reopened in 1906 and used a new tramway with a similar route and a 2ft 3inch gauge, also cable-worked.
+The quarries reopened in 1906 and used a new tramway with a similar route and a 2 ft 3inch gauge, also cable-worked.
 The building which housed the stationary steam engine which operated the cable was still visible in 1979.
 A steam digger was in use by 1923 and at that time a steam locomotive worked in part of the quarry.
 The locomotive was of German manufacture, possibly provided by Germany as part of the reparations for World War I. However, production ceased in 1923 and did not begin again until 1963.
 Most of this later quarrying was to the north of the village and the ore was taken away by lorry.
 At this time it was sent to Hartlepool and Middlesbrough for smelting.
 The quarries were smoothed over, but iron-ore sand was obtained between 1971 and 1977.